AlexWiigs/OptimalDesigns-MATLAB/README.md

 ## Quickstart Guide

-For the complete documentation on each classes' properties and methods, please the documentation:
+For a complete treatment of each classes' properties and methods, please see the
+documentation:

 - [DesignProblem](/docs/DesignProblem.md)
 - [CVXSolver](/docs/CVXSolver.md)